Recipes for Helpers: Let Yourself Be Nourished This Thanksgiving

 - Preheat oven to 375 degrees (Fahrenheit).

 - Combine taters, sugar, water, juice, vanilla beans, orange zest, cinnamon and salt in a large pot.

 - Bring to a simmer over high heat, reduce heat/cover and continue to simmer.

 - Once tender, remove potatoes from sauce and place them in a casserole dish.
 SAVE THE SAUCE in the pot!

-- Remove from oven, cut up butter and put on top.
+- Remove from oven and cut up butter on top of potatoes.

 - Take one final shot of bourbon and serve!

 Why I love making it: Did I mention I love cooking with alcohol?!